Conversion Optimisation Strategy & Poker

 Predictable reduces cognitive strain :

 A good poker player changes their tactics on a regular basis to avoid being too predictable.
-This works because people dislike having to deal with constant and random behaviour as it creates uncertainty which humans try to avoid at all costs.
+This works because people dislike having to deal with constant and random behaviour.
+It creates uncertainty which humans try to avoid at all costs.
 It also makes people impatient and prone to making irrational decisions.

 For conversion optimisation strategy it is also important to get a balance.
 Ensure you don’t have too many surprises on your website that may distract or disrupt the user flow.
 Follow standard web-conventions when appropriate and don’t distract visitors with too much content.
-Clutter and offering too many choices can cause cognitive strain which rings mental alarm bells and leads to more cautious user behaviour.
+Clutter and offering too many choices can cause cognitive strain.

 Have a clear strategy and be disciplined: